Canada–Yugoslavia relations: History

+Canada established formal bilateral relations with the Yugoslav government-in-exile on 9 February 1942 during World War II.
 Canada followed earlier decisions by the United States and United Kingdom and in December 1945 officially recognized the new Yugoslav communist government.
 Planning for a Canadian diplomatic mission in Yugoslavia began in late 1947, and once opened the mission in Belgrade was the second mission in the Balkans after the one in Athens, Greece.
 While Canada disagreed with Yugoslav official Marxist social framework the country still believed that Yugoslavia would respond favorably to Canadian initiatives in the United Nations where cooperation was developed.
-During the 1949 United Nations Security Council election Canada strongly advocated on behalf of Yugoslav candidacy.